mcgridles/CarND-Vehicle-Detection/README.md

 After that, the frame is converted to a heatmap based on the predictions made, and boxes are drawn around areas that are considered "hot".
 A threshold is applied at this step as well to further prevent false positives.

+Check out [my writeup](writeup.md) to learn more about my process and how it works.

 ### Dependencies

 This project requires: